jtbyrnejr/TechProsthetics/README.md

 Spearhead initiatives towards specific approaches.

 # References
-A list and assorted material om exisiyng players in this area of development and product placement.
+A list and assorted material om existing players in this area of development and product placement.

 # Regulatory
 A linked list of referenced regulatory provision that exist or are proposed to insure the solutions proposed/presented remain same and focus on the proposed objective.